technology available was based on the use of Vacuum Tubes (Valves)

 by 5Kw vision and 1Kw audio standby transmitters, radiating from

-give an effected radiated power of 16Kw vision and 3.2Kw sound.
+to give an effected radiated power of 16Kw vision and 3.2Kw sound.

 When the Postmaster-General’s Department completed the installation